whitegloveai/vcaio-aiamf-workers/README.md

      - Data sources
      - IT estate information
      - Current AI/ML initiatives

-Then validate your configuration with `vcaio validate-config`
+Validate your configuration with `vcaio validate-config`

 2. Place any supporting documents in `./data/input/`